Haller double propels Ajax past PSV Eindhoven | Goal.com

 The forward featured for the duration of the game while his teammate and Cameroon international Andre Onana was not involved in the game, having started his one-year ban, pending an appeal.

-Morocco international Noussair Mazraoui was also on parade for the entirety of the game and played a key role in Ajax victory.
+Morocco international Noussair Mazraoui was also on parade for the entirety of the game and played a key role in Ajax's victory.

 Erik ten Hag’s men have now extended their unbeaten run to 11 games, having last tasted defeat against Atalanta in a Champions League game in December.